wilks625/E-Commerce_Back_End/README.md

 # Project Name:
 E-Commerce Back End
+Object-Relational Mapping (ORM)

 ## Description

+Internet retail, also known as **e-commerce**, is the largest sector of the electronics industry, generating an estimated $29 trillion in 2019.
+E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
+Due to their prevalence, understanding the fundamental architecture of these platforms is beneficial to a full-stack web developer.

-This application allows the user to view, add, update, and delete categories, products, and tags
+This repo is the back end of an e-commerce website which was created by configuring a working Express.js API that uses Sequelize to interact with a MySQL database.
+This application allows the user to view, add, update, and delete categories, products, and tags.

 Screenshots: